docker-library/docs/xwiki/content.md

 docker run --net=xwiki-nw --name xwiki -p 8080:8080 -v /my/own/xwiki:/usr/local/xwiki -e MYSQL_USER=xwiki -e MYSQL_PASSWORD=xwiki -e MYSQL_DATABASE=xwiki -e DB_CONTAINER_NAME=mysql-xwiki xwiki:mysql-tomcat
 ```

 Be careful to use the same MySQL username, password and database names that you've used on the first command to start the MySQL container.
-Also, please don't forget to add a '-e DB_CONTAINER_NAME=' env variable with the name of the previously created MySQL container so that XWiki knows where its database is.
+Also, please don't forget to add a `-e DB_CONTAINER_NAME=` env variable with the name of the previously created MySQL container so that XWiki knows where its database is.

 At this point, XWiki should start in interactive blocking mode, allowing you to see logs in the console.
 Should you wish to run it in "detached mode", just add a "-d" flag in the previous command.